Spratt's

 Spratt's was the world's first large-scale manufacturer of dog biscuits.
 The company successfully promoted their array of products for dogs and other domestic animals through the astute use of snob appeal.
 The company was the first to erect a billboard in London.
 Varieties of biscuits included 'Dog Cakes' (meat fibre and fish and meat), puppy biscuits in regular and with cod liver oil, 'Malt-milk' for puppies, 'Weetmeet' (which came in two versions one for large dogs and one for small dogs and puppies), 'Bonio', 'Spix', 'Ovals' in regular and mixed varieties (flavours being yeast & meat, fish, spice & cod liver oil, fibrine, and charcoal), 'Fibo' granulated kibble food, 'Rodnim' hound meal, Alsax, Speedall, as well as a tinned food variety.

-British operations
+History

 Spratt's Patent built their first oven in 1870 at the old London Armoury Company factory in Henry Street.
 Shortly afterwards, Stephen Wingrove (1854–1923) joined the business, Wingrove was acknowledged to be the driving force of the firm.
 He worked in it for over 50 years.
 When he joined there were 20 workers, three travelling salesmen (including Wingrove) and three clerks.
+Also in 1870, Spratt introduced his dog cakes to the United States.
+It was in 1881 that he obtained a U.S. patent.
 For 20 years he represented the firm both on the road and in the market, becoming the General Manager c.
 1890.
 By 1896, Spratt's had between 500 and 600 workmen, and scores of travellers and clerks.